Efficient Simulation of Sparse Graphs of Point Processes: Introduction

 When the number of types or nodes is huge, this method can quickly become inefficient in terms of computational times.
 Many people have found shortcuts, especially in Markovian settings.
 For instance, Peters and de With \cite{peters} proposed a new simulation scheme exploiting a network of interaction for particular physical applications.
 In \cite{doucet}, the authors reformulated this algorithm in a more mathematical way for a particular case of Piecewise Deterministic Markov Processes.
 People have even exploited very particular structures such as Hawkes processes, with exponential interactions (special case which leads to Markovian intensities) \cite{dassios}, to be able to simulate huge networks, as in the \texttt{Python} package \texttt{tick} (2017).

 In the mean time, the technique of discrete event simulation first appeared in the mid-1950s~\cite{tocher} and was used to simulate the components (machines) of a system changing state only at discrete ``events''.
 This technique has then been formalised in the mid-1970s~\cite{tms76}.
-In its principles, discrete event modelling and simulation seems very close to point process models (dealing with events, directed graphs, continuous time, etc.).
+Discrete event modelling and simulation seem very close to point process models (dealing with events, directed graphs, continuous time, etc.).
 Against all expectations, as far as we know, there is no direct use of any discrete event simulation algorithm for point processes.
 Maybe, the sophistication of these algorithms being of the same order than the mathematical technicality of point processes, prevented any direct application.
 Besides, the continuous nature of the conditional intensity associated to a point process with respect to the discreteness of event-based simulations could make appear the two domains as separated whereas discrete event theory is a computational specification of mathematical (continuous) systems theory~\cite{mesarovic} integrating more and more formally stochastic simulation concepts~\cite{tms2}.
-We hope to show here that both domains can take advantage from each other.
+We hope to show here that both domains can take advantage from each other, by introducing new discrete-events models that act as generators of point processes.
 Especially, whereas discrete event simulation algorithms have been developed considering independently the components (nodes) of a system, a new algorithm for activity tracking simulation~\cite{cise-muzy} have been proposed to track activity (events from active nodes to children).
-The activity tracking algorithm was used here and proved to be the right tool for both simplifying usual discrete event algorithms (which are difficult to relate to usual point process algorithms) and efficiently simulate point processes.
+The activity tracking algorithm is used here and proved to be the right tool for both simplifying usual discrete event algorithms (which are difficult to relate to usual point process algorithms) and efficiently simulating point processes.